akshayanagiri/BrainBooster/README.md

 ##  Features

 * **Main Dashboard:** A central hub to select different brain-training categories.
-* **Memory Sequence Game ():** A challenge for short-term memory and recall where users must repeat a randomly generated sequence.
+* **Memory Game (Memory Sequence):** A challenge for short-term memory and recall where users must repeat a randomly generated sequence.
 * **Cognitive Game (Color & Word Match):** Based on the Stroop Effect, this game tests cognitive flexibility by requiring users to match either the word or the color in conflicting displays.
 * **Math Game (Simple Math Challenge):** A fast-paced exercise to improve arithmetic speed and accuracy.
 * **Brain Yoga (Cross-Lateral Coordination):** Connects physical movement with cognitive function through guided cross-lateral exercises.